Low dose aspirin (150mg) in pregnancy

 Is low dose aspirin safe to take in pregnancy?

 Low dose aspirin is not known to be harmful to you or your baby during pregnancy.
-In fact it is known to reduce the risk of harm by reducing the risk of high blood pressure, pre-eclampsia, smaller babies, and stillbirth.
+In fact it is known to reduce the risk of harm by reducing the risk of:

-However, aspirin can affect (and be affected by) other medications, including over-the-counter medicines and herbal remedies.
-Please discuss any other medications you are taking with your midwife, GP, or obstetrician.
+However, aspirin can affect (and be affected by) other medications.
+If you are taking over-the-counter medicines and / or herbal remedies, please tell your midwife or doctor.

 What are the possible side effects?